Deploy Applications

 How do I deploy an application to ALPON?

-ARM64 Architecture
+ARM64 architecture

 Overview

 ALPON treats every workload as an isolated Docker container.
-The runtime is preinstalled on the device and authenticated against the Sixfab Container Registry out of the box, so deployment is a one-click operation from the cloud dashboard.
+The runtime is preinstalled on each device and authenticated against the Sixfab Container Registry out of the box, so deployment is a one-click operation from the cloud dashboard.
 There is no SSH-based provisioning, no manual docker pull, and no per-device credential management.

 What you can deploy

-nginx, Caddy, Node.js APIs, dashboards, Grafana, n8n.
+Web services nginx, Caddy, Node.js APIs, dashboards, Grafana, n8n.

-MQTT brokers, Redis, PostgreSQL, time-series databases, message queues.
+Data & messaging MQTT brokers, Redis, PostgreSQL, time-series databases, message queues.

 How deployment works

 Every ALPON device opens a persistent connection to the Sixfab Connect control plane.
 When a deploy is triggered from the dashboard, the platform sends a structured manifest to the device, which then pulls the image, applies port and volume mappings, and starts the container.
-Status is streamed back to the cloud in real time.
+Status streams back to the cloud in real time.

 • Tenant-isolated.
 Each device pulls only from its owner's repositories and from official Sixfab images.